SFU-Archives/digital-transfer/procedures/standard-producers/02-transfer.md

 - When packaging materials with SFU MoveIt (in [step 2.3 below](#23-create-a-transfer-package-with-sfu-moveit)), you will be prompted to select a folder (not an individual file), and you can only select one folder (rather than make multiple selections).
 - It is fine to include sub-folders in the transfer folder.
 - When grouping materials into a single folder, leave files nested in their original folder / sub-folder hierarchies whenever possible.
-- The original directory structure conveys important context for the files and it will be lost if the directory is arbitrarily flattened out.
+- The original directory structure conveys important contextual information about the files and it will be lost if the directory is arbitrarily flattened out.

 ### Passwords and encryption
 Remove any passwords or encryption on files before transfer.